bassemmagdy/capgemini/README.md

 # App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.5 and Django version=4 and sqlite as requirements
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.5 and Django version=4 and sqlite database as requirements

 ## Steps to run for local development